KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ## Instalation
-Thunderkit that this guide is built on is tested on Windows installation and may work on linux but Mac is not supported!
+Thunderkit that this guide is built on is tested on Windows installation and may work on linux and Mac is not tested!
 1. Download Zip [MinimalModSetup](https://github.com/KnatteAnka/MinimalModSetup)
     - This is a Base for projects that include installation of Bepinex,TimberAPI, Thunderkit and Pipelines to help build mods.
     - It also contain a basic mod to build and verify the setup.
+1. Open the folder Assets and remove the Plugin folder for now.
 1. Install [UnityHub](https://unity3d.com/get-unity/download)
 1. Open Unityhub/Installs and Click "Install Editor"
 ![Install Editor](../../../../assets/images/unityguide/Install_UnityEditor.png)